mdn/content/files/en-us/web/api/sharedworker/sharedworker/index.md

 script must obey the [same-origin policy](/en-US/docs/Web/Security/Same-origin_policy).

 > **Note:** there is disagreement among browser manufacturers about
 > whether a data URL is of the same origin or not.
-Although Gecko 10.0
+Although Firefox 10.0
-> {{geckoRelease("10.0")}} and later accept data URLs, that's not the case in all other
+> and later accept data URLs, that's not the case in all other
 > browsers.

 ## Syntax